phantomhaircuts/sampleteach/README.md

   }
 ```

-  - This is known as object literals.
+  - instantiating an object in this way is known as an **object literal**.

-* Explain Benefits of one off objects.
+* Benefits of Object Literals.
-  - This is simple and easy to read.
+  - They are simple and easy to read.
   - We have created a variable of superman who has a name and a super power.
+  - Good to use when you need a simple container for data.
+Such as when we want to create a variable for the hero above.

-* Explain Scenario of multiple objects.
+* The case of Multiple Instances
-  - But what happens when he have a team of superheroes like the X-men?
+  - But what happens when we have a team of superheroes like the X-men?
-  - When we have a limitless cast of rotating heroes it can be cumbersome and confusing literally instantiate an object for each of these.
+  - When we have an endless cast of rotating heroes it can be cumbersome and confusing literally instantiate an object for     each of these.

-* Explain use case Prototypes and Constructor Pattern.
+* Prototype and Constructor Pattern.
   - Prototypes to the rescue!
   Prototype, a prototype is an object used as a fallback source of properties.
 The prototype is the parent object.
 New objects *inherit* properties of the parent object (prototype).